AdobeDocs/analytics.en/help/analyze/legacy-report-builder/setup/login.md

 ## Log in to Adobe CX Enterprise {#section_1FA230F35AB54021A874A7A28DE4C850}

-The CX Enterprise login lets you use your Enterprise ID (email and password) to log in to the Adobe CX Enterprise.
+The CX Enterprise login lets you use your Enterprise ID (email and password) to log in to Adobe CX Enterprise.

 Click **[!UICONTROL Sign In]** > **[!UICONTROL Sign in with an Enterprise ID]** to be redirected to your company's single sign-on page.
 For more information on Enterprise ID, see [Sign in to your company or school account](https://helpx.adobe.com/enterprise/kb/enterprise-id-faq.html#whatis).